 Whilst I was in prison I could see systemic failures in the penal system.
 I had a cellmate who had become so institutionalised that he seemed to enjoy prison.
 He was repeatedly serving short sentences and it seemed that the underlying issues for his troubles were ignored by the authorities.
 I couldn’t understand why I was the only one to see this and I started to think about what would be needed in order to break the cycle.

 I am motivated by the young people I work with and their cause, pure and simple.
 I never want to be distant from their plight as I like to be hands-on and practical in the way I deal with things.
 I remember reading about the life of Mahatma Gandhi in prison and my favourite quote of his was ‘be the change you want to see in the world’.
+Every day we hear about someone being killed by violent means.
 Every day gives me an opportunity to make a positive difference to others.

 What was your biggest challenge in starting your social enterprise?